 Pressure Cooker Beef Stew

-Instant Pot beef stew is one pot dinner with fall apart beef and lots of veggies cooked in delicious gravy sauce.
-Like my Ukrainian grandma used to make.
 Easy instructions and simple ingredients will blow your mind in this most flavorful pressure cooker beef stew recipe on the web.
+No browning the meat.

 This Instant Pot stew was the recipe that convinced my husband, Alex, that Instant Pot is the thing.
 It was his turn to cook.
 He pulled out a huge chunk of frozen deer meat, cut it up and it was enough for 4 stews.
 Since then we have perfected this recipe over 20 times.:)